 Auto Defrost automatically sets the defrosting times and power levels to give even defrosting results for meats, poultry and fish weighing up to 6 pounds.

-Press DEFROST AUTO/TIME once.
+Press AUTO DEFROST.

 Using the Conversion Guide below, enter food weight.
 For example, press pads 1 and 2 for 1.2 pounds (1 pound, 3 ounces).